-- ½ teaspoon baking soda
+- 1/2 teaspoon baking soda

-- ½ cup dark chocolate chips (I used Enjoy Life brand)
+- 1/2 cup dark chocolate chips

-- Preheat oven to 350 degrees Fahrenheit.
+- Preheat the oven to 350 degrees Fahrenheit.

-- Add the pumpkin, Greek yogurt, eggs, protein powder, cinnamon, pumpkin pie spice, baking powder, and baking soda and blend again until well combined.
+- Add the pumpkin, Greek yogurt, eggs, protein powder, pumpkin pie spice, cinnamon, baking powder, baking soda, and salt and blend again until well combined.
 Try not to overprocess it if you can.
 Stir in the chocolate chips**.

 - Distribute into 12 silicone muffin liners (or regular muffin liners that are greased).